 Herpes labialis is usually a recurrence of HSV.
 It develops as ulcers (cold sores) on the vermilion border of the lip or, much less commonly, as ulcerations of the mucosa of the hard palate.

-Genital herpes Genital Herpes Genital herpes is a sexually transmitted disease caused by human herpesvirus 1 or 2.
+Genital herpes Genital Herpes Genital herpes is a sexually transmitted infection caused by human herpesvirus 1 or 2.
 It causes ulcerative genital lesions.
-Diagnosis is clinical with laboratory confirmation by culture, polymerase... read more is the most common ulcerative sexually transmitted disease in developed countries.
+Diagnosis is clinical with laboratory confirmation by culture, polymerase... read more is the most common ulcerative sexually transmitted infection in developed countries.
 Genital HSV can be caused by HSV-1 or HSV-2.

 Herpes simplex keratitis Herpes Simplex Keratitis Herpes simplex keratitis is corneal infection with herpes simplex virus.
 It may involve the iris.
 Symptoms and signs include foreign body sensation, lacrimation, photophobia, and conjunctival... read more (HSV infection of the corneal epithelium) causes pain, tearing, photophobia, and corneal ulcers that often have a branching pattern.